Vehicles included are:

 The ULEZ scheme allows for some vehicles to retrofit emissions reduction technology to meet the ULEZ standards.

 Retrofit technologies will need to be certified by the government's Clean Vehicle Retrofit Accreditation Scheme (CVRAS).
-The CVRAS currently has emissions reduction technologies certified for buses, coaches and certain models of van.
+The CVRAS currently has emissions reduction technologies certified for vans, minibuses, motorhomes, buses, coaches, HGVs and refuse vehicles.
 Equipment suppliers can advise on testing and certification of equipment.

 More details on the retrofit accreditation process and suppliers are available on the Energy Savings Trust website.

-If your vehicle has been converted to run on LPG you may meet the emissions standards.
+If your vehicle has been converted to run on LPG, it may meet the emissions standards.
 However, the emissions standard of the engine will be considered to be the same as it was before it was converted.

 If you have replaced the engine with a spark ignition (petrol) engine as part of an LPG conversion, the emissions standard of the new engine will apply.
 You must tell the DVLA of this type of engine swap and send us proof that the new engine meets the standards.